freiheit-com/kuberpult/README.md

 To use the helm chart, you can use [this url](https://github.com/freiheit-com/kuberpult/releases/download/0.4.55/kuberpult-0.4.55.tgz) (replace both versions with the current version!).
 You can see all releases on the [Releases page on GitHub](https://github.com/freiheit-com/kuberpult/releases)

-## Current Version and Queued Version

-Every app has a current version on every env (including `nil` for no version).
-If a deployment starts while the app/env is locked, instead of changing the current version, the `queued_version` will be set.
-When the lock is deleted and a new version is deployed after deleting the lock, the queued version will be deployed.

-There is currently no visualization for the queue in the ui, so it can only be seen in the manifest repo as "queued_version" symlink next to "version".

-The queue has a length of 0 or 1.
-Attempting to put a version into the full queue, will overwrite it instead ("last deployment wins").

 ## Release train Overview

 ### What is that?